Ties with MIT Run Deep for the U.S. Navy’s Top Officer

 Richardson is now the chief of naval operations (CNO), the senior four-star admiral leading the U.S. Navy.
 This position places him on the Joint Chiefs of Staff as adviser to the secretary of defense and the president.
 He draws on his deep ties to academe to help the Navy keep pace.

-From his graduate student days to today what has remained unchanged are the depth of his attachment to MIT and the warmth and respect between Richardson and his mentors in the MIT-Woods Hole Oceanographic Institution Joint Program.
+From his graduate student days to today, what has remained unchanged is the depth of his attachment to MIT and the warmth and respect between Richardson and his mentors in the MIT-Woods Hole Oceanographic Institution Joint Program.

 “As a graduate student, John clearly stood out as brilliant, a leader, and wonderfully warm and friendly,” says Alan Oppenheim, an MIT Ford Professor of Engineering.

 After his time at MIT and Woods Hole, Richardson went on to command the submarine USS Honolulu, a ship known in the Navy for the important missions for which it was tasked.
 Before that command he was posted at the White House as President Clinton’s Navy adviser.
-Just before being selected to be the CNO he was in charge of all of the nuclear reactor technology in the Navy.
+Prior to being selected as the CNO, he was in charge of all of the nuclear reactor technology in the Navy.

 “It is so striking that through his ascendancy in the Navy, John never lost these professional and personal qualities.
 He is as approachable today as he was back then,” Oppenheim says.